neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 .. note::

     - If a user is registered in Neptune.ai, s(he) can be added from the UI, under **Project Settings** > **People**.
 If the user is not yet registered in Neptune.ai, s(he) can be invited by email.
 In any case, the user needs to accept the invitation, before s(he) appears in the list.
-    - If the project is created in an individual organization, you can only invite users to a public project.
+    - If the project is created in an individual workspace, you can only invite users to a public project.
 The user is notified by email and must accept the invitation to be added.
 You cannot add users to a private project.